chipheo00/vn-wealthfolio/docusaurus/docs/development/goals/goal-details-page.md

     - In months period, the actual line will be show the actual value depend on period selected(end of months).
     - In years period, the actual line will be show the actual value depend on period selected(end of years).
     - In all period, the actual line will be show the actual value depend on period selected(end of all).
-    - The last point's actual value on chart = the Actual future value in Overview card.
+    - The last point's actual value on chart = the Current Progress value in Overview card.
-  - If start date or end date is middle day of week, month, year -> add 1 more point (with label 'Start:DD-MM-YYYY' or 'End:DD-MM-YYYY') on time axis.
-For the end point of the goal, replace the last point on chart with the end point (label and value).
   - Chart progress status.
 We have status for goal is on track or off track. the logic is. if today's actual contributed value > projected value -> goal is on track. else goal is off track.
 The color of actual line will be green if goal is on track and red if goal is off track.
-  -

 - Overview card:
   - Target Amount: Large display of the goal's target.
-  - Current Progress: Percentage completion and current currency value.
+  - Current Progress: Percentage completion and current contributed value.
   - Metrics Grid: Compact 2x2 grid showing:
     - Monthly Investment (Calculate by goal duration, target amount, and return rate)
     - Target Return Rate (User input)